-During 2020 and 2021 the Company participated in the Paycheck Protection Program (PPP).
+During 2021 the Company participated in the Paycheck Protection Program (PPP).
 The PPP commenced subsequent to the passage of the Coronavirus Aid, Relief and Economic Security ("CARES") Act in March 2020, and was later expanded by the Paycheck Protection Program and Health Care Enhancement Act of April 2020 and the Consolidated Appropriations Act of 2021.
-The PPP was designed to provide U.S. small businesses with cash-flow assistance during the COVID-19 pandemic through loans that are fully guaranteed by the Small Business Administration (SBA) which may be forgiven upon satisfaction of certain criteria.
-The Company had 4 PPP loans with outstanding balances totaling \$5.7 million as of December 31, 2020.
+The PPP was designed to provide U.S. small businesses with cash-flow assistance during the COVID-19 pandemic through loans that are fully guaranteed by the Small Business Administration (SBA) which could then be forgiven upon satisfaction of certain criteria.
+The Company had 4 PPP loans with outstanding balances totaling \$667 thousand as of December 31, 2021 and no outstanding PPP loans as of December 31, 2022.
 As compensation for originating the loans, the Company received lender processing fees from the SBA, which were deferred, along with the related loan origination costs.
-These net fees have been and continue to be accreted to interest income over the remaining contractual lives of the loans.
-Upon forgiveness of a PPP loan and repayment by the SBA, which may be prior to the loan's maturity, the remainder of any unrecognized net fees have been recognized in interest income.
-Our outstanding PPP loans were included in the commercial and industrial segment at December 31, 2021 and December 31, 2020.
-The Bank processed a significant amount of PPP loans which resulted in additional interest and loan fee income of approximately \$2.0 million for December 31, 2021 and approximately \$200,000 for December 31, 2020.
-This income is included in loan income on the consolidated income statement included in this report.
+These net fees were accreted to interest income over the contractual life of the loans.
+Upon forgiveness of a PPP loan and repayment by the SBA, which may be prior to the loan's maturity, the remainder of any unrecognized net fees were recognized in interest income.
+The outstanding PPP loans which resulted in additional interest and loan fee income of approximately \$26,000 for the year ended December 31, 2022 and approximately \$2.0 million for the year ended December 31, 2021.
+This income is included in interest income on loans in the consolidated income statement included in this report.